 The first two days are pretty typical weekdays for me.

-The first is from a regular work day, but one in which I was able to squeeze in a little extra ride over Council Crest.
+The first (extra bike) is from a regular work day, but one in which I was able to squeeze in a little extra ride over Council Crest.
 The “exercise” (green) ring has spun around I think almost four full times, or about two hours of “exercise.”

-The second day is a minimal-bike day.
+The second day (lite bike) is a minimal-bike day.
 That’s just hoofing the kids to school, directly to work, then directly back to school and home again.
 I can’t close the “movement” (red) ring on such days, but I generally get about 900cal of extra movement.
 The “exercise” ring has spun around I think two or three times.

 In fact, I usually close the “exercise” loop before I even get to work most days.
 I just kind of assumed that however my watch defines “exercise,” it must be really low-hanging.
 Like: anyone moving anywhere is doing “exercise.”
 But apparently not…

-The third day is like a glimpse into an alternate universe where I don’t have a bike.
+The third day (no bike) is like a glimpse into an alternate universe where I don’t have a bike.
 This is what a day is like when I drive the kids to school and drive to work, then reverse the process.
 In other words, probably like most days for most people I know.
 Somehow I’m still “moving” about 400 cal worth and doing 20min of “exercise,” but those minutes can’t possibly be valuable.
 I didn’t do anything on that day but walk to and from my car.